 Treatment

 In most cases, your surgeon will instruct you not to eat or drink anything after midnight the night before surgery.
-This means that you will skip some of your medications on the day of surgery.
-Your surgeon may recommend, however, that you take your heart and blood pressure medications on the morning of your surgery with just a few sips of water.
+This means that you might skip some of your medications on the day of surgery.
+Your surgeon may recommend, however, that you take certain medications (such as heart and blood pressure medications) on the morning of your surgery with just a few sips of water.

 Preoperative Medication Safety Checklist

-Listed below are the primary medications that can affect your surgery.
-Be sure to tell your medical team about all the medications you are taking.
+Listed below are the most common types of medications that can affect your surgery.
+Some others may not be listed here, so be sure to tell your medical team about all the medications, vitamins, and supplements you are taking.

 Heart Medications